dbrekau/kubernetes-the-hard-way-hcloud/README.md

+!!!
+WORK IN PROGRESS !!!

+# Prologue / Disclaimer

+This has been forked from Kelsey Hightower's [Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way).

+Goal was to run his great tutorial on [Hetzner Cloud](https://cloud.hetzner.de).

+All credits belong to Kelsey!

+I am not related to Hetzner, I just used their cloud platform.
+Hetzner holds the rights to the brand name.
+I mention it only as a reference in various places.

+I have made this in my spare time and wish everyone a lot of fun when recreating.

 # Kubernetes The Hard Way

 This tutorial walks you through setting up Kubernetes the hard way.
 This guide is not for people looking for a fully automated command to bring up a Kubernetes cluster.
 If that's you then check out [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine), or the [Getting Started Guides](https://kubernetes.io/docs/setup).